Where you find joy in what you do is where you will have the most amount of impact.

-As most of the world currently finds itself working from home, Coope stresses how important it is to embrace asynchronized working.
-His experience leading a remote team taught him that it is vital that leadership trust their teams—not by worrying about when the work gets done or how it gets done, but rather by the output and the outcome.
+As most of the world finds itself working from home, Coope stresses how important it is to embrace asynchronized working.
+His experience leading a remote team taught him that it is vital that leadership trust their teams; not by worrying about when or how the work gets done but rather by the output and the outcome.

-“The main leadership shift is realizing that the ease in which you had in a working environment is different, and you get a much more productive and efficient, deeper thinking workforce,” according to Coope.
+“The main leadership shift is realizing that the ease in a working environment is different,” Coope says.
+“You get a much more productive and efficient, deeper thinking workforce.”

 Coope recently shared his insight on how to lead effective remote teams at a recent multi-channel pharma event.

 Chase the joy in whatever you do.
-Your success is in your ability to get into your flow states, which is where you have innate strengths and superpowers in what you do.
+Your success is in your ability to get into your flow states, which is where you have innate strengths.

-Flow state means getting into a focused state of mind while losing track of time when deeply enmeshed in a project.
+Flow state involves a focused state of mind and losing track of time when deeply enmeshed in a project.
 It is not something that happens by accident; it is something you can proactively create, says productivity expert Jari Roomer.
-He states that most people associate flow state as being happy and happy as being relaxed, but that’s not necessarily true.
+Most people associate flow state as being happy and happy as being relaxed, but that’s not necessarily true.

-In a long-term study conducted by McKinsey concerning the meaning quotient of work, executives reported that they and their employees are in the zone, or flow state, at work less than 10 percent of the time.
+McKinsey found that executives reported being in the zone, or flow state, at work less than 10% of the time.
 However when they were in the flow, they said they were five times more productive.

-According to psychologist Mihaly Csikszentmihalyi, who coined the term, “the best moments in our lives are not the passive, receptive, relaxing times…the best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.”
+According to psychologist Mihaly Csikszentmihalyi, who coined the term, “the best moments in our lives are not the passive, receptive, relaxing times.
+The best moments usually occur if a person’s body or mind is stretched to its limits.”

-There are going to be more goods and services that need to be sold online, and the paramount importance is to make the process of buying products or communicating online as frictionless as possible.
+There are going to be more goods and services that need to be sold online.
+The paramount importance is to make the process of buying products or communicating online as frictionless as possible.

-This year has seen the monumental rise of ecommerce due to the global pandemic, which means a company’s user experience, systems and integrations must be seamless.
-A recent Ernst & Young survey found that 42% of consumers say the way they shop will fundamentally change as a result of Covid-19.
+This year has seen the monumental rise of e-commerce due to Covid, which means a company’s UX must be seamless.
+Ernst & Young found that 42% of consumers say the way they shop will fundamentally change as a result of Covid-19.